Who will choose the next UK leader? Mostly older white men

 It’s a huge choice and it’s being made by a group that is not representative of British voters as a whole.

-According to a major U.K. academic study, 70% of Conservative members are men, half are over 55, 86% are middle class or above and 97% are white — in a country where 10%-15% of the population belongs to an ethnic minority.
+According to a major U.K. academic study , 70% of Conservative members are men, half are over 55, 86% are middle class or above and 97% are white — in a country where 10%-15% of the population belongs to an ethnic minority.
 And most of them really, really want Britain to leave the European Union, whatever the consequences.

 “They are very, very euroskeptic,” said political scientist Tim Bale of Queen Mary University of London, who helped lead the research.
 “They are going to pick someone who is strongly identified not just with Brexit, but with a no-deal Brexit.”